City Council

 Print

-The City of Tulare is a charter city.
-It is governed by the City Council-Manager form of government.
-Under this form of government, the elected City Council set policy, enact legislation, and adopt the budget under which the City operates.
+The City of Tulare is a charter city and uses a Council‑Manager form of government.
+This means the elected City Council makes the laws, sets policies, and approves the budget for the City.

-The City Council appoints the City Manager, City Clerk, and the City Attorney who serve at the pleasure of the City Council.
-The City Manager is the chief administrator of the City.
+The City Council appoints the City Manager, City Clerk, and City Attorney.
+These positions serve at the direction of the Council.
+The City Manager is responsible for running the day‑to‑day operations of the City.

 Find Your City Council District